-Aggressive and Experienced Criminal Defense of Break and Enter to Commit an Assault and Battery in Alexandria, Arlington, Caroline, Culpeper, Fairfax, Falls Church, Hanover, Richmond, Orange, Spotsylvania, and Stafford, Virginia
+Aggressive and Experienced Criminal Defense of Break and Enter to Commit an Assault and Battery in Alexandria, Caroline, Culpeper, Fairfax, Falls Church, Hanover, Richmond, Orange, Spotsylvania, and Stafford, Virginia

 What is Break and Enter to Commit an Assault and Battery?